 Article 1.
 NAME AND REGISTERED OFFICE

-5. All legal proceedings will be according to Belgian Law, the place of court will be Antwerp.
-Official documents will be in Flemish or French as required by law.
+- All legal proceedings will be conducted in accordance with Belgian Law.
+Official documents will be drawn up in Dutch or French, as required by law.

-6. The working language of ECHDO and all members is English.
+- The working language of ECHDO and all Members is English.

 Article 2.
 STATEMENT OF PURPOSE